Polyozellus: Taxonomy

 In 1953, Rokuya Imazeki took into consideration differences in spore characteristics: species in the genus Cantharellus were not known to have spores that were subglobose (roughly spherical) and tuberculate (covered with wart-like projections) like Polyozellus; however, these spore characteristics were common in species in the family Thelephoraceae (Cantharellus belongs in a different family, the Cantharellaceae).
 Other characteristics linking the blue chanterelle with the Thelephoraceae included the dark color, the strong odor (especially in dried specimens), and the presence of thelephoric acid, a mushroom pigment common in the family.
 Taken together, these factors led Imazeki to propose the new family Phylacteriaceae.
 The suggested family-level taxonomical change was not accepted by other authors; for example, in 1954, Seiichi Kawamura renamed it Thelephora multiplex.

 In 2017, researchers from eastern Europe and North America collaborated on a molecular phylogeny of the previously monotypic Polyozellus multiplex.
 They determined that Polyozellus contains five species that are distinguished by spore size and geographic region: the small-spored P. multiplex and P. atrolazulinus and the large-spored P. mariae, P. marymargaretae, and P. purpureoniger.
 As of 2022, both Index Fungorum and MycoBank list Polyozellus as being within the family Thelephoraceae, a grouping of mushrooms commonly known as the leathery earthfans.

+In 2021, researchers studied the phylogenetic relationship between Polyozellus and Pseudotomentella, two genera of closely related, ectomycorrhizal fungi in the order Thelephorales; the former stipitate and the latter corticioid.
+Both are widespread in the Northern Hemisphere and many species from both genera seem to be restricted to old-growth forest.
+The research revealed that Polyozellus makes Pseudotomentella paraphyletic.
+As a result, nearly all species previously placed in Pseudotomentella were recombined to Polyozellus, except Pseudotomentella larsenii.

+An article published in 2025, Polyozellus albus was described as a new species from Sweden.

 Common names for this genus include the blue chanterelle and the clustered blue chanterelle.
 In Alaska, where specimens typically have very dark-colored fruit bodies, it is called the black chanterelle, although this name is shared with some Craterellus species.

+Description

+Species in the genus have spathulate to funnel-shaped fruit body, with a ridged underside.
+They overlap in colour and range from brown to blue, purple or black, depending on species and stage of maturity.
+The pilei of young specimens are woolly or hirsute on top but become smooth with age, while the hymenium has a consistently matte appearance.
+Their consistency is soft and brittle.
+Microscopically all Polyozellus species are similar and share the features of hyaline, inamyloid spores covered in irregular lobes or nodules and clamped hyphae.

+Species

+As of October 2025, the Index Fungorum and Mycobank databases list 28 species in the genus.